 Astronomical Instrumentation and Technology

-EELT and MAORY (https://www.eso.org/public/teles-instr/elt/elt-instr/maory/) - MAORY is a new adaptive optics module for the Extremely Large Telescope (ELT-ESO, 39m) based on Multi-Conjugate Adaptive Optics (MCAO), designed to help compensate for distortions caused by turbulence in the Earth’s atmosphere.
-MAORY is designed to provide stable and sharp images across a large field of view in the near-infrared (wavelengths from 0.8–2.4µm) in order to allow scientists to make very precise measurements of the positions, brightness, and motions of stars.
-A configuration of six sodium laser guide stars, arranged in a circle on the sky will provide a mapping of the different layers of turbulence high above the telescope.
-The resulting wavefront distortion will be computed in real time (2 msec) and compensated by two deformable mirrors.
-This technique has been successfully demonstrated on-sky.
-The OAS clean room now is being adapted to host the construction of the instrument.
-The construction is expected to be completed by 2024.
+MORFEO is designed to provide stable and sharp images over a wide field of view in the near-infrared (wavelengths from 0.8 to 2.4 μm) to allow scientists to make very precise measurements of the positions, brightnesses and motions of stars.
+A configuration of six sodium laser guide stars, arranged in a circle on the sky, will provide a map of the different layers of turbulence high above the telescope.
+The resulting wavefront distortion will be calculated in real time (2 msec) and compensated by two deformable mirrors.
+This technique has been successfully demonstrated on the sky.
+The OAS clean room is now being adapted to accommodate the construction of the instrument.
+Construction is expected to be completed by 2024.

-Loiano telescopes (http://davide2.bo.astro.it/loiano/) - Maintenance and updating of the Loiano telescopes are shared with INAF-OAS.
-Science and outreach activities are currently run at the telescopes.
+Loiano Telescopes - Maintenance and upgrade of the Loiano telescopes are shared with INAF-OAS.
+Scientific and outreach activities are currently carried out at the telescopes.

 DIFA staff members